Tourism in Indonesia: Overview

 Borobudur is the single most visited tourist attraction in Indonesia.

-Indonesia's tourism industry is benefitted by a tropical climate, a vast archipelago of 17,508 islands, 6,000 of them being inhabited, and the second longest shoreline in the world (54,716 km) after Canada.
-It is the world's largest and most populous country situated only on islands.
-The beaches in Bali, diving sites in Bunaken, Mount Bromo in East Java, Lake Toba and various national parks in Sumatra are popular scenic destinations.
-Indonesia has a rich cultural diversity, with 719 living languages used across the archipelago.
-The ancient Prambanan and Borobudur temples, Toraja, Yogyakarta, Minangkabau, and of course Bali, with its many Hindu festivities, are some of the popular destinations for cultural tourism.
+Indonesia's tourism industry benefits from a tropical climate, a large archipelago of 17,508 islands, 6,000 of them inhabited, and the world's second-longest shoreline (54,716 km) after Canada.
+Indonesia is the world's largest and most populous country situated entirely on islands.
+The beaches in Bali, the diving sites in Bunaken, Mount Bromo in East Java, Lake Toba and various national parks in Sumatra – all are popular scenic destinations.
+Indonesia is culturally diverse, with 719 living languages used across the archipelago.
+The ancient Prambanan and Borobudur temples, Toraja, Yogyakarta, Minangkabau and Bali (with its many Hindu festivities) are popular destinations for cultural tourism.

-Indonesia is a member of PATA and was the host of its annual conference in 1963 and 1974 in Jakarta, and in 2003 in Bali.
-Indonesia also was the host of PATA Travel Mart in 1985 and 1989 in Bali, and 2016 in Jakarta.
+Indonesia belongs to the Pacific Asia Travel Association (PATA) and hosted its annual conference in 1963 and 1974 in Jakarta, and in 2003 in Bali.
+Indonesia also hosted the PATA Travel Mart in 1985 and 1989 in Bali, and in 2016 in Jakarta.

-Tourism in Indonesia is currently overseen by the Indonesian Ministry of Tourism.
-International tourism campaigns have been focusing largely on its tropical destinations with white sand beaches, blue sky, and cultural attractions.
-Beach resorts and hotels have been developed in some popular tourist destinations, especially Bali island as the primary destination.
-At the same time, the integration of cultural affairs and tourism under the scope of the same ministry shows that cultural tourism is considered an integral part of Indonesia's tourism industry, and conversely, that tourism is used to promote and preserve the cultural heritage.
+Tourism in Indonesia is overseen by the Indonesian Ministry of Tourism.
+International tourism campaigns have focused on the country's tropical coastlines and cultural heritage sites.
+Resort infrastructure has been developed in several popular destinations, particularly Bali.
+The integration of cultural affairs and tourism under a single ministry shows that cultural tourism is considered an integral part of Indonesia's tourism industry, and conversely, that tourism is used to promote and preserve the cultural heritage.

-Some of the challenges Indonesia's tourism industry has to face include the development of infrastructure to support tourism across the sprawling archipelago, incursions of the industry into local traditions (adat), and the impact of tourism development on the life of local people.
-The tourism industry in Indonesia has also faced setbacks due to problems related to security.
-Since 2002, warnings have been issued by some countries over terrorist threats and ethnic as well as religious conflicts in some areas, significantly reducing the number of foreign visitors for a few years.
-However, the number of international tourists has bounced back positively since 2007, and reached a new record in 2008 and kept rising since then.
+Some challenges faced by Indonesia's tourism industry include the development of infrastructure to support tourism across the large archipelago, incursions of this industry into local traditions (adat), and the impact of tourism development on local life.
+The tourism industry has also faced setbacks because of security problems.
+Since 2002, warnings have been issued by some countries about terrorist threats, as well as ethnic and religious conflicts in some areas, significantly reducing the number of foreign visitors for a few years.
+However, the number of international tourists has recovered since 2007; this number reached a new high in 2008, and it has continued to rise since then.

-The 2019 Travel and Tourism Competitiveness Report ranks Indonesia 40th out of 140 countries overall with a score of 4.3.
-It lists the price competitiveness of Indonesia's tourism sector the sixth out of 140 countries.
-The report states that Indonesia scores well on visa policy (#3) and international openness (#16), as well as on natural (#17) and cultural resources (#24).
-However, Indonesia has a low score in infrastructure (#98), as some aspects of tourist service infrastructure are underdeveloped.
-Other aspects that need to be improved include health and hygiene, environmental sustainability, and affinity for travel and tourism.
+The 2019 Travel and Tourism Competitiveness Report ranks Indonesia 40th out of 140 countries overall, with a score of 4.3.
+This report lists the price competitiveness of Indonesia's tourism sector as 6th out of 140 countries.
+The report states that Indonesia scores well on visa policy (3rd) and international openness (16th), as well as on natural (17th) and cultural resources (24th).
+However, Indonesia scores poorly on infrastructure (98th), because some aspects of tourist service infrastructure are underdeveloped.
+Other aspects that must be improved include health and hygiene, environmental sustainability, and affinity for travel and tourism.